sbjorkholt/ISSSV1337_2022/Week 2/Day7.md

 ### CSS

 CSS stands for **Cascading Style Sheets** and is used to define the look on webpages beyond what HTML can do.
 It gives the developer more freedom to choose text sizes, fonts, colors, formats, and so on.
-CSS is the traditional languages, but some developers use other languages with a purpose of defining webpage looks, for example Sass.
+CSS is the traditional language for beautifying webpages, but some developers use other languages, for example Sass.

-The difference can be quite significant.
+The difference between a webpage with and without some design language can be quite significant.
 In the figure below, we see the same webpage with and without CSS.

 \includegraphics[width=0.8\linewidth]{./figures/withandwithoutcss}